OpenGenus/cosmos/code/sorting/src/insertion_sort/README.md

 1. Get unsorted array/list
 2. Set 'marker' for sorted section after first element in array/list
 3. Select first unsorted number
-4. Swap number with left until it is in correct position
+4. Swap number with left elements until it is in correct position in sorted sub-array
 5. Move sorted section marker over to the right one position
-6. Repeat until no more elements exist in unsorted sub-array.
+6. Repeat steps 3 through 5 until no more elements exist in unsorted sub-array.

 ## Complexity